 - See the sunrise in the first place to see the sun each day.

-- Optional guided fishing trip, stingray feeding, surfing and an active volcano visit.
+- Optional guided fishing trip, crayfish tour, stingray feeding and an active volcano visit.

 Given the spontaneous nature of our trips and lack of control over New Zealand's weather(!), what we do each day might occasionally vary from the itinerary below.

 We depart from Rotorua in the morning to start our journey into the remote East Cape region.
 We will head east towards the lush Bay of Plenty, navigating our way through the beautiful lakes in the Rotorua region, with a stop for supplies and a picnic lunch in Whakatane.
 Our destination this afternoon is a remote hostel located directly on the waterfront.
 It’s the perfect spot to go kayaking or swimming in the local bay just outside your door.
 If you’re keen on a fresh seafood dinner tonight, sign up to take a boat tour to gather crayfish from their pots or a fishing trip with your host to some of his favourite fishing spots.

 We set out early to make our way around the eastern point of the Cape, exploring the pristine beaches and settlements along the way.
 In Te Araroa we’ll collect supplies for a picnic lunch, before setting off on a walk up to the East Cape Light House, where the views are well worth the climb.
 We’ll later stop by Tolaga Bay Wharf, the longest pier in New Zealand where you can enjoy a dip before arriving at our overnight accommodation situated about 15km outside Gisborne.
 Nestled on a private beach you can enjoy sundowners on a deck or build a beach bonfire and feel the outside world drift away.